Forever Canadian Town Hall - June 24-2026

 Signature collection runs from February 11 to June 10, 2026.

 A total of 177,732 signatures required.
+June 10, 2026 the group said that over 200,000 signatures were obtained.

 Volunteer canvassers collecting signatures for the Water Not Coal petition at a community event